 Speaking of the cathedral, its stained glass windows are a piece of art, with intricate details and such vivid colours you’d expect more in a graphic novel than in a church.
 This one featured here tells the impressive story of St. Frideswide, Oxford’s patron saint and for some reason it includes a modern looking toilet in the last panel.
 Toilet humor never gets old, right?

-The Radcliffe Camera – which by the way has nothing to do with Daniel Radcliffe – has to be one of the coolest libraries and a lovely piece of architecture to boot.
+The Radcliffe Camera has to be one of the coolest libraries and a lovely piece of architecture to boot.
 Something Tolkien noticed too and he based Sauron’s temple to Morgoth on this very building.
 If you have more time, you can go on the hunt for Oxford’s many other precious Tolkien sites, such as Merton College, the Bodleian Library, Addison’s Walk, the Botanical Gardens, The Eagle and Child pub and Tolkien’s home.

 Which locations from your favourite books have you seen or really want to see in real life?